Ba-a-a Express in the Harbo(u)r Street

 Preface

-It’s interesting to see that in a year when every major theme park in Germany has a new attraction, Europa Park is at the back of the media hype.
-Fortunately, things looked different for the park in France, so that at least here, interest in Arthur has been awakened.
-Something else would hardly be conceivable over there, as Luc Besson’s animated film series has always been very successful in France, while Arthur and the Minimoys’ kingdom in Germany was only successful in the media thanks to the voice acting role of the Tokyo Hotel singer Bill Kaulitz.
+It’s interesting to see that in a year when every major theme park in Germany has a new attraction, Europa-Park has been left out of the media hype.
+Fortunately, the situation was different for the park in France, so at least there is some interest in Arthur.
+In France, Luc Besson’s animated film series has always been very successful, whereas in Germany, Arthur and the Kingdom of the Minimoys has only been successful in the media thanks to the voice of Tokyo Hotel singer Bill Kaulitz.

-Since nobody in Germany actually knows the films, it’s very incomprehensible why they decided to apply for these licenses, because even without the film reference and without the rather modest name of the actual ride, the ride could work.
-On the other hand a lot of French people visit the park and as it has been shown all too often in English amusement parks you need theme areas on license of well-known children’s series to successfully attract the masses nowadays.
+Since nobody in Germany actually knows the films, it’s hard to understand why they decided to apply for these licences, because even without the film reference and the rather modest name of the actual ride, the ride could work.
+On the other hand, a lot of French people visit the park, and as has been shown all too often in English theme parks, you need themed areas licensed from popular children’s series to successfully attract the masses these days.

 The new ride at Europa Park